Huey Morgan: Other business ventures

 Morgan previously co-owned The Voodoo Lounge, The Dice Bar and DiFontaine's Pizza Place in Dublin.
 Morgan also opened Notting Hill Tattoo Studio, Love Hate Social Club with New York tattoo artist Ami James in November 2012.

 Personal life

 Morgan has previously lived in New York City, Dublin, Hawaii, London, and Frome in Somerset.
 He now lives in Bath, Somerset.
-He married his wife Rebecca in 2007; they have a son.
+He married his wife Rebecca in 2007; they have a son and a daughter.